townmath/cisp400-reader/_sources/string+vector/vector.rst

 we just need to know enough to know how declare a vector.

-As with strings, in standard C, the typical way to work with a collection of data is with an array:
+As with strings, in standard C, the typical way to work with a collection of data is with a 'raw' array:

 .. code-block:: c

    int a[] = {3, 1, 4, 1, 5, 9};

-Some downsides to arrays are that they:
+Some downsides to raw arrays are that they:

 - Do not know their own size
 - Need to have their size specified when declared